 - Packing list: what to take with you to trek in Nepal?

-- Suggested itinerary for Annapurna Circuit
+- Annapurna Circuit itinerary

 - AMS, HACE and how to avoid mountain sickness during Annapurna Circuit